 Then she saw me taking pictures of my kids one day and was blown away at the sheer number of photos I take in one sitting.
-She realized that great pictures of young children is highly based on persistence.
-Every picture is not fantastic, but the more you take, the more likely you are to get a really good one.
+She realized that getting great pictures of young children is highly based on persistence.
+Not every picture will be fantastic, but the more you take, the more likely you are to get a really good one.

 So I started taking pictures...